Hiking & Biking Trails in Carmel

 5100 E 116th Street, Carmel

-Closed until spring 2021.
-This 15 acre park is a favorite of kids of every age.
+This 15-acre park is a favorite of kids of every age.
 There is a mile-long trail that wraps through the woods and provides numerous educational spots.
 Cool Creek winds throughout the park and is a great area to fish or take the kids creek stomping.
 Bring your empty water jugs to fill up at the “Old Faithful” artesian well.

 Prairie Meadow Park

-A quarter-mile paved trail wraps around this park, but you’re going to want to let kids run wild through the mowed paths throughout the prairies.
-It’s a fantastic place to see all different types of creatures including praying mantises, hummingbirds, butterflies and flowers.
+A quarter-mile paved trail wraps around this park, but you might just want to let kids run wild through the mowed paths throughout the prairies.
+It’s a fantastic place to see all different types of creatures including praying mantises, hummingbirds, butterflies, and flowers.

 Greyhound Trail